 Royal Challengers Bengaluru (RCB) boasts a lot of fanfare thanks to the star cricketers they have had in their lineup.
 The only thing that’s missing is the coveted IPL trophy.

-The star-studded RCB hasn’t yet won the league, despite making the IPL playoffs 8 times.
+The star-studded RCB haven’t yet won the league, despite making the playoffs nine times.
 So that leaves us with a question.

 How has RCB fared over the years in the IPL?